tushar-kant/eth-videos/README.md

-## Decentralized platform for video
+## Decentralized platform for video sharing AND watching